Semiconductor package: Package functions

-A semiconductor package may have as few as two leads or contacts for devices such as diodes, or in the case of advanced microprocessors, a package may have hundreds of connections.
+A semiconductor package may have as few as two leads or contacts for devices such as diodes, or in the case of advanced microprocessors, a package may have several thousand connections.
 Very small packages may be supported only by their wire leads.
 Larger devices, intended for high-power applications, are installed in carefully designed heat sinks so that they can dissipate hundred or thousands of watts of waste heat.

 In addition to providing connections to the semiconductor and handling waste heat, the semiconductor package must protect the "chip" from the environment, particularly the ingress of moisture.
 Stray particles or corrosion products inside the package may degrade performance of the device or cause failure.
 A hermetic package allows essentially no gas exchange with the surroundings; such construction requires glass, ceramic or metal enclosures.